sampsyo/cs6120/content/blog/2019-12-12-dfg-cover/index.md

 <!-- Of course, supposing that $f_H$ was roughly constant, we could trivially achieve the maximum savings by choosing $\mathcal H := \mathcal G$, there are a few problems with this:

-1.  $|\mathcal H|$ is large; there are many of these sub-graphs, which makes the search process substantially less efficient.
+1.  $|\mathcal H|$ is large; there are many of these subgraphs, which makes the search process substantially less efficient.
 2. Each $H_i \in \mathcal H$ is also large, making the specialized component more expensive.
 3. There is now a dependency between $\mathcal H$ and $\mathcal G$, and so we need to know our program in order to build the components we use to accelerate.